SELF SUPPORTED Trail Options

 Proud Lake Recreation Area - Access the ever evolving singletrack network of Proud Lake from the Trailhead at the corner of Childs Lake and Dawson Roads, or ride in on one of the three 2-way connector trails... the Kensington Connector from Milford Rd, The Wixom Road Connector, or the Garden Road Connector.
 Built over the last several years, Proud Lake has plenty of manageable climbs to get your heart rate up, but you will be rewarded by some of the best downhill in Southeast Michigan.
 Loop 4 is singletrack sweetness, peppered with everything you could want in a cross country trail.
 Loop 3 ("Hermann's Dream") is a rollercoaster of flow that you will want to session over and over.
 Finally, located on the east end of the park and separated from the rest, but connect-able with a two-track road, is the Campground Bypass, a bonus section of beautiful pine covered singletrack that takes you to the Lakes Community Pathway and leads to Hickory Glen.

-Island Lake - A stacked loop, singletrack highway that entertains beginners and advanced riders alike.
-Lots of flow, mild climbs, and speed if you want it.
-Nothing too technical but your pace can alter that perception.
+Island Lake Recreation Area - A stacked loop, singletrack highway that entertains beginners and advanced riders alike.
+Lots of flow, mild climbs, and plenty speed if you feel the need.
+Nothing overly technical but a faster pace can alter that perception.
 18 miles total within three loops: Blue Loop (beginner - 9 miles), Yellow Loop (Intermediate - 6 miles), Purple Loop (sandy & rustic with great views - 3 Miles).
 While you are welcome to make the drive, it is a 10 mile paved path ride over from Downtown Milford to the trailhead for those trying to put some extra miles in the bank.

 Hickory Glen - Tight and twisty, with very little elevation so beginners will find this trail manageable at slower speeds.
 Great opportunity for advanced riders to test their handling skills at higher speeds!
 Approximately 6 miles in length, Hickory Glen is accessible from Proud Lake via the paved Lakes Community trail (approximately 3 miles away).
 It is possible to reach this trail from Proud Lake without riding on any roads thanks to these great pathways!

 Highland Recreation Area - These four loops are great for experienced mountain bikers who want to push their limits.
 The locals describe this network as "old school singletrack."
 Expect a lot of twists and turns, frequent elevation changes, roots, rocks, and depending on your pain tolerance... lots of gritty smiles!
 The entire system is 16 miles in length, but thanks to shortcuts and 4 stacked loops, one can choose their own adventure without having to commit to the whole challenge.
-Its all accessible from downtown Milford by neighborhood and gravel roads, depending on where you cut into the trail.
+Its all accessible from downtown Milford by gravel roads and other trails in the park, depending on where you cut into the trail.

-And if if just can't choose, and want to see it all, then maybe the 100 (ish)-mile Challenge is for you!
+- If you just can't choose, and want to see it all, then the CENTURY CHALLENGE is for you